Preview the resolved configuration

 # 3. Preview the merged configuration

-lucli server start --dry-run --include-lucee
+lucli server start --dry-run --include lucee

 # 4. Verify: